chaosim/Talk/README.md

 Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.

-In most languages you call functions like this:
+While in most languages you call functions like this:

     functionName(argument1, argument2)